Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 _**Prerequisite:** Level 5+ Warlock_

 You can cast [:spell-lv3: Fireball] centred on yourself, using a Warlock spell slot.
-When you do, you gain Temporary Hit Points equal to the damage you take from the spell.
-If you use this invocation again while you still have Temporary Hit Points from it, any damage from the spell is instead applied to your actual Hit Points.
+When you do, you gain **:trt-thp: Temporary Hit Points** equal to the damage you take from the spell.
+If you use this invocation again while you still have **:trt-thp: Temporary Hit Points** from it, any damage from the spell is instead applied to your actual Hit Points.

 ---